-Deutsch Museum’s permanent exhibits read like an A-Z of an encyclopedia, featuring everything mankind has ever invented in order to make life easier.
+Deutsch Museum’s permanent exhibits read like an A-Z of an encyclopedia, featuring everything humankind has ever invented to make life easier.

 From steam engines to Helios space probes, music instruments to rockets, you will surely find something that fascinates you there.

 One of the highlights is the archaeological reconstruction of the famous Altamira cave in northern Spain, which comes complete with replica 15,000-year-old cave paintings.

 Two separate exhibition spaces were added for the growing collection; the Deutsches Museum Verkehrszentrum serves as a transport museum and the Flugwerft Schleissheim, once a palace, is an aeroplane museum.